INVESTIGATIVE UNIT: Elayn Hunt prison guard raped at knifepoint by inmate Friday

 Clayton told the WBRZ Investigative Unit he will seek to have Dehart prosecuted to the fullest extent of the law.
 If convicted, Clayton said Dehart could be castrated.

 The Department of Corrections released a statement Friday evening confirming the incident, saying the inmate is being charged with aggravated rape.
+The department added that Dehart is being moved to another state-run prison but did not say which one.

 Dehart was serving a 30-year sentence for armed robbery and five years for simple burglary.
 Records indicate Dehart arrived at Elayn Hunt on Jan.
 21, 2020.